Case 0101

 Awards

 Three Best Rated Logan, ten years running since 2016.
-A 50-point independent assessment, not a pay-to-appear list.
+A 50-point external review, not a pay-to-appear list.
 National ANZ-OnePath Highest Writer award 2016.
 AMP Blue Awards for advice quality, 2017 and 2018.

 One next step

 The first meeting is free.
-We'll work out whether advice actually makes sense for your situation.
+We'll work out whether advice makes sense for your situation, and tell you if it doesn't.